SAvrutin/WASP/README.md

 # Wasp_acdification
-version of WASP with an AMP algorithm that includes an acidification target
+version of WASP with an AMP algorithm that includes an acidification target.

+For details of the entire model see: Goodwin P (2016) How historic simulation–observation discrepancy affects future warming projections in a very large model ensemble.
+Clim Dyn 47:2219–2233. https://doi.org/10.1007/s00382-015-2960-z

 To set targets, find where Target1 and Target2 are defined and change accordingly